Treasures of Grace

 Worship Music: We conscientiously choose music for our worship time that exalts God, leads our thoughts to Him rather than to ourselves, points us back to scripture, and aligns with our statements of faith.
 (Psalm 96:1; Acts 5:38-39)

-Conflict Resolution: We believe God has designed and provided principles that can help us address conflicts within our organization in a manner that leads to healthy and more fruitful interactions.
+Conflict Resolution: We believe God has designed and provided principles that help us address conflicts within our organization in a manner that leads to healthy and more fruitful interactions.
 These principles allow reconciliation and resolution of conflicts to occur.
 If an offense does occur, the offended party should first approach the other individual privately with a heart of humility and a goal toward restoration.
 If the other person sincerely apologizes, the conflict has been resolved.
 In everything, we are to love each other and forgive as the Lord forgave us.
 If there is no resolution between the two individuals, then the matter should be brought to Leadership for mediation.
-Our co-op is made up of wonderfully unique indiviuals and families.
+Our co-op is made up of wonderfully unique individuals and families.
 We respect different parenting styles and honor parental authority.
 (Matthew 18:1517; I Peter 4:8; Ephesians 4:32; Exodus 20:12)

 General Schedule: